 - Preheat the oven and line a baking sheet with parchment paper or a nonstick silicone mat.

 - Slice an eggplant into strips (see my tutorial on How to Cut Eggplant if needed).
 Toss the strips in olive oil and seasonings, then spread them out in a single layer on the lined baking sheet.
 Roast until tender.

 - In the meantime, whip up the tzatziki and any other toppings you want.
+If you want to make pickled onions, here’s my recipe for Quick Pickled Red Onions.
 Warm up the pitas.

 - When the eggplant is finished, assemble the sandwiches by placing a handful of eggplant strips in the middle of a warm pita.

 - Add the toppings and a drizzle of tzatziki.

 For the full eggplant gyro recipe and ingredients list, scroll down the recipe card.
 Read through these expert tips first if you have any questions.